 Everyone that stores, dispenses and uses flammable liquids is sensitive to the risk of fire and injury.
-Safety measures help lower the risks and ensure employee wellbeing.
-When managing flammable liquids, always do the following:ç
+Workplace safety measures help lower the risks and ensure employee wellbeing.
+When managing flammable liquids, always do the following:

-- Meet the standards of the Occupational Safety and Health Association (OSHA) and the National Fire Protection Agency (NFPA).
+Meet OSHA and NFPA standards.
 Experts develop these standards based on thorough research and investigations into past incidents.
 Following these codes raises the standard of safety within your organization.
 It also helps companies avoid steep fines due to con-compliance.

-- Buy certified equipment.
-Underwriters Laboratories Inc. (UL) and Factory Mutual Research (FM) test equipment to check that it meets regulatory standards.
+Buy only high-quality, certified equipment.
+When lives and livelihoods are at stake, the real cost of an unsafe workplace is beyond measure.
+Third-party certification companies like Underwriters Laboratories Inc. (UL) and Factory Mutual Research (FM) test equipment to check that it meets regulatory standards.
 Purchase equipment with their approval to lower the risks of equipment failure.